 2. Identification of an allergic history (if, for example, parents suffer from asthma, then the child may have the same disease).

-Effective treatments for bronchiolitis in children
+Effective methods of treating bronchiolitis in children

 Treatment of bronchiolitis consists of the following steps: